mikmanzato/yabt/README.md

 #### Directory dump job

-This kind of job dumps a local filesystem directory into a tar.gz file.
+Dumps a local directory into a *.tar.gz* file.

 Configuration file: